-AREA ТАЅК SCORE IV&V OBSERVATIONS STK - 1 Verify that executive sponsorship supports all changes which impact project objectives, cost, or schedule.
+AREA ТАЅК SCORE IV&V OBSERVATIONS STK -1 Verify that executive sponsorship supports all changes which impact project objectives, cost, or schedule.
 5 Sponsorship has steadily improved.
 Sponsors are fully engaged, inquisitive, and active within their respective organizations.
 Sponsors generally demonstrate a high level of commitment to the Project.
-STK - 2 Verify that there is a Project Governance Plan and an active Executive Steering Committee (ESC) whose role it is to oversee changes impacting project objectives, cost, or schedule.
+STK -2 Verify that there is a Project Governance Plan and an active Executive Steering Committee (ESC) whose role it is to oversee changes impacting project objectives, cost, or schedule.
 5 The governance plan and ESC are in place and active on a regular basis.
 The individual members of the ESC express a common understanding of their role and expectations of work demands as approvers of major project deliverables and overseers of project management.
-STK - 3 Verify that project is in compliance with the State of Florida's Enterprise Architecture, Information Security and other IT policies and Guidelines 5 The Department has engaged fully in the process of planning and assessing the design of infrastructure, network connectivity, and security of the cloud- based solution.
+STK -3 Verify that project is in compliance with the State of Florida's Enterprise Architecture, Information Security and other IT policies and Guidelines 5 The Department has engaged fully in the process of planning and assessing the design of infrastructure, network connectivity, and security of the cloud-based solution.
 No objections have been raised by authorities.
-STK - 4 Assess to assure stakeholder participation, support and commitment, and that open pathways of communication exist among all stakeholders.
+STK -4 Assess to assure stakeholder participation, support and commitment, and that open pathways of communication exist among all stakeholders.
 5 Internal and external stakeholders are consistently communicated with, engaged in project activities, and encouraged to contribute feedback as project plans and designs are shared.
-STK - 5 Verify that stakeholder expectations match the project objectives and deliverables.
-4 The Project regularly conducts proactive communications to and interaction with stakeholders and uses stakeholder feedback to improve where needed.
-Despite those efforts, there are indications that some agency stakeholders may not be fully aware of or acting on available information to fully adapt to the technological changes forthcoming.
+The Project regularly conducts proactive communications to and interaction with stakeholders utilizing stakeholder feedback to improve where needed.
+Despite that feedback, there are indications that some agency stakeholders may not be fully aware of or acting on available information to fully adapt to the technological change forthcoming.
 The Project and MFMP continue to work together to confirm schedule commitments to ensure the development and testing of key interfaces can be accomplished by DMS.
-As of April, this work continues.
-As of April, Division leaders have affirmed their commitment to assess, analyze, and plan for the implementation of business process designs approved as part of 2019-2020 project activities.
+As of February, this work continues.
+STK -5 Verify that stakeholder expectations match the project objectives and deliverables.
+3 Alignment of multiple DFS workstreams needs to be managed closely to ensure cohesiveness given that DFS is required to operate in three types of stakeholder roles: as the enterprise sponsor of the entire project and the functionality to be implemented at agencies statewide; as the operator of FLAIR on which the Project is dependent to facilitate business processing and accounting until completion of Departmental Wave; and as an individual state agency whose own users will need to implement Florida PALM to support DFS business operations.
+It is crucial that all levels and units of DFS align with, support, and execute tasks in unison with the Project.